telstra/MessagingAPI-SDK-node/README.md

     address. **If you are using a domain URL (e.g. http://www.example.com) for the `notifyURL` attribute, you must include a forward slash at the end to receive notifications, for example, `notifyURL: "http://www.example.com/"`.**

 > :warning: If you are using a domain URL (e.g. http://www.example.com) for the `notifyURL` attribute, you must include a forward slash at the end to receive notifications, for example, `notifyURL: "http://www.example.com/"`.

-It returns an object with the following properties:

--   `destinationAddress`: The phone number that a message can be sent to.
--   `activeDays`: The number of days left on the subscription.

 For example: